CoLRev-Environment/colrev/README.md

 The workflow is self-explanatory with ```colrev status``` recommending the next ```colrev process``` or ```git process```

-The ReviewManager supports reviewers in completing the complexity of the review process (e.g., the order of individual steps and their dependencies) in collaborative settings (e.g., requiring synchronization between distributed local repositories).
+The **ReviewManager** supports reviewers in completing the complexity of the review process (e.g., the order of individual steps and their dependencies) in collaborative settings (e.g., requiring synchronization between distributed local repositories).
 Essentially, the ReviewManager operates in three modes:

 - Autonomous: ReviewManager executes and supervises the process (e.g., loading new records)
 - Supervised: ReviewManager is notified before a process is started, usually interactive processes requiring frequent user input (e.g., screening)
 - Consulted: ReviewManager is called after files have been modified and checks for consistency (e.g., writing the synthesis)

-In addition, the ReviewManager keeps a detailed report of (1) the review environmen and parameters (2) the current state of the review, and (3) the individual steps (commands) and the changes applied to the dataset ([example](figures/commit_report.png)).
+In addition, the ReviewManager keeps a detailed report of (1) the review environment and parameters (2) the current state of the review, and (3) the individual steps (commands) and the changes applied to the dataset ([example](figures/commit_report.png)).

 **TODO**: summarize steps I-IV displayed in the figure